Multisensory Reading Clinic

 Early Alphabetic Reading and Writing

-The English language is based on sounds that represent the language at the elemental level and words in English are comprised of sounds the children are starting to learn the sounds in kindergarten and grade one level.
-Hence, when we teach them the sounds, we need to teach them correctly and accurately because sounds are critical for reading success.
-They are the foundation for learning to read, write, spell and comprehend.
+The English language is based on sounds that represent the language at its elemental level.
+Words in English are comprised of these sounds, which children begin to learn in kindergarten and first grade.
+Therefore, when we teach these sounds, we must do so correctly and accurately, as they are critical for reading success.
+They form the foundation for learning to read, write, spell, and comprehend.
+Teaching the wrong sounds provides incorrect instruction, which can lead to reading failure.
+Conversely, teaching the correct sounds sets the stage for reading success.

 Tips for Teaching the Sounds of the English Language

-The same as the letter n, do not teach your students "na says /na/ as in Nancy." or whatever keywords you would like to use.
+The same applies to the letter n.
+Do not teach students "na says /na/ as in Nancy" (or whatever keywords you would like to use).
 This is less effective.
-The sound of the letter n does not have a with it, therefore do NOT add a to the sound of the letter n, like na.
+The sound of the letter n does not include an "a" with it, so do not add an "a" to the sound of the letter n, like "na."

-Also, of all the English language sounds, the letter 'r' is the most difficult sound to learn especially for students with specific language difficulties.
-The sound of the letter 'r' does not have an 'a before and after it.
-Therefore, do not teach your students "ra says /ra/ as in rug," or whatever keywords you would like to use.
-Do not teach your students "ar says /ar/ as in rug," etc., either because that is not correct!
+Of all the sounds in the English language, the letter r is the most difficult to learn, especially for students with specific language difficulties.
+The sound of the letter r does not have an "a" before or after it.
+Therefore, do not teach students "ra says /ra/ as in rug" (or whatever keywords you would like to use).
+Do not teach "ar says /ar/ as in rug," etc., either, because that is not correct.

 Contact us for Teachers' Literacy Training